alexjp7/MijdasServer/README.md

 * The source contained documents the PHP driven API for Mijdas's markit app.
-* The purpose of this API is to provide a modular and reusable interface which can be utilised by;
+* The purpose of this API is to provide a modular and reusable interface which can be utilised by
-* Markit Mobile
+  * Markit Mobile,
   * Markit Web.

-* The markit API will feature a RESTful (Representative State Transfer) API model.

-* The main functionality of this API is to provide an interface to perform the following HTTP methods

 * The format of the output/response data will consistent with JSON conventions.